-Unlike assets in a traditional trust, assets in a special needs trust are not counted as income under the rules that apply to means-tested public benefits (such as Medicaid and SSI).
+Unlike assets in a traditional trust, assets in a special needs trust are not counted under the rules that apply to means-tested public benefits (such as Medicaid and SSI).
 Assets in a special needs trust will not affect the beneficiary’s ability to receive public benefits.
 In other words, the person is able to preserve assets without endangering access to benefits.

-By preserving individuals’ assets to be used for their sole benefit, Springhill Pooled Accounts Trust helps beneficiaries enjoy the highest quality of life possible.
+By preserving individuals’ assets to be used for their sole benefit, the Springhill Pooled Accounts Trust helps beneficiaries enjoy the highest quality of life possible.
 Individuals can use their portion of the Trust to pay for needs not covered by public benefits, such as travel, clothing, electronics, and furniture.

 Who is eligible?